DavidBadura/FixturesBundle/README.md

             member:
                 name: Member
 ```
-It will be automatically loaded the fixture files from the `Resources\fixtures` folder
+%he fixture files will be automatically loaded from the `Resources\fixtures` folder

 Converter